The Speaker of the House and Presidential Succession: An Argument and Addendum

 Date Written: October 18, 2020

-Is Nancy Pelosi, as Speaker of the House of Representatives, properly and constitutionally second in line for the presidency?
-The question has urgent new relevance in light of President Donald Trump’s recent infection with the coronavirus and the related spread of infections in the top levels of his administration.
-If a double vacancy occurred due to the death or incapacity of both Trump and Vice-President Mike Pence, who would be next in line?
+Is the Speaker of the House of Representatives properly and constitutionally second in line for the presidency?
+The question gained urgent relevance when former President Trump, late in his term, was infected with the coronavirus, which also spread among top levels of his administration.
+If a double vacancy had occurred due to the death or incapacity of both Trump and then-Vice President Mike Pence, who would have been next in line?
+The question remains relevant under President Biden, regardless of which political party controls the House and the Speakership.

-The Presidential Succession Act, passed by Congress 73 years ago, says that Speaker Pelosi would take over as Acting President.
+The Presidential Succession Act, passed by Congress in 1947, says the Speaker of the House would take over as Acting President.

 This paper responds to the Goldsmith and Amar articles.
 It contends that the argument touted by Goldsmith and the Amars is not only “not airtight,” it is not even persuasive.
 It is stunningly weak.
-Any challenge to Pelosi in the event of a double-vacancy crisis would be a dangerous and reckless usurpation.
+Any challenge to the Speaker's right of succession in the event of a double-vacancy crisis would be a dangerous and reckless usurpation.
+(The author of this paper agrees with the Amars, however, as a policy matter, that it would be best to amend the relevant statute to remove the Speaker from the top of the line of succession.)

 Note: The four-page essay comprising the first part of this paper was published in slightly different form on the Jurist website on October 16, 2020.
 This combined paper, including the addendum at pages 5-18, was originally posted on SSRN on October 18, 2020.